ICESAT-2HackWeek/website-2024/book/tutorials/mental-health/index.md

     * [climate pshchiatry alliance](https://www.climatepsychiatry.org/)
     * [Workplace mental health and well-being](https://www.hhs.gov/surgeongeneral/priorities/workplace-well-being/index.html)
     * [Work That Reconnects Network](https://www.hhs.gov/surgeongeneral/priorities/workplace-well-being/index.html)
-* Participating in supportive communities: Many of us struggle alone and have inhibtations to discuss our feelings because we might fail to identify in the same way as our collagues in the workplace.
-In these situations, finding communities and groups of scientists whom we can identify with personally, seek mentorship from, and rediscover purpose can be helpful.
+* Participating in supportive and inclusive communities: Many of us struggle alone and have inhibitions when discussing our feelings because we might fail to identify in the same way as our everyday workplace colleagues.
+This is particularly relevant if we identify ourselves as marginalized in some form or another.
+In these situations, engaging with communities and groups of scientists we can identify with personally might help us seek mentorship and rediscover our purpose.
+Along these lines, we provide an initial list of organizations that have a core focus on inclusivity and mentorship:
     * [Association for Women Geoscientits](https://www.awg.org/)
     * [Asian Americans and Pacific Islanders in Geosciences](https://aapigeosci.org/)
     * [Polar Impact](https://www.polarimpactnetwork.org/)